The definition of a retail campaign

 This might be the best advice we will give you.
 Put yourself in the shoes of your targeted customer.
 Do you like the campaign?
 Do you understand it, and would you share it?
 Look at things like the copy, pictures, colors, feeling of it – the whole shebang!
 Do you love it?
 You have a winner.

-Use multiple channels in your retail campaign
+Use multiple channels in your campaign to increase sales in retail

 The more channels, the broader reach.
 But it’s crucial that the message is tailored to the specific channels you are using because your customers are using different channels for different purposes.
-Plus, you need to make sure the customers you are targeting, actually use channels you have chosen!
+Plus, you need to make sure the customers you are targeting, actually use the channels you have chosen!

 Did you reach your goal?
 If not – evaluate what you could have done differently.
 If you did – yay!
 Analyze the results nitty-gritty style, and use the goodies to make the next campaign even better.
 To be able to do this effectively, you need a platform that gives you all the data you need to follow up on all the metrics – in one place.